krishaamer/green-filter-research/research/literature/design.md

 ### Narrative Design {#narrative-design}

--   The rising availability of AI assistants however may displace Google search with a more conversational UX.
-Indeed, Google itself is working on smarter tools to displace their own main product, as exemplified by Google Assistant, Google Bard and large investments into LLMs.
+-   The rising availability of AI assistants however may displace Google search with a more conversational user experience.
+Google itself is working on smarter tools to displace their own main product.
+The examples include Google Assistant, Google Bard and large investments into LLMs.

 -   @aletheaaiAletheaAIAI2021: discusses writing AI Characters, creating